 So, if you’re thinking about moving home or have the big day planned, Tom Preston, Managing Director of Hippo Leasing gives his top tips to keep on the right side of the law…

 Your car or van insurance

-When you know your move date, notify your insurance company straightaway.
+When you know your move date, notify your insurance company straightaway or you can compare van insurance on Money Expert.
 For some providers you’ll have to call them, while others accept address changes online.

 That’s because your car insurance premium is partially calculated using your postcode, local crime figures and your property’s parking.

 Failure to update your home address with insurers may leave you with a policy that’s invalid.
 The police could issue you 6 points and a fixed penalty of £300 on the spot, as well as seize or destroy your vehicle.